jeffpatton1971/armtemplates/README.md

 - 11/07 : ~~Update OMS regions~~

 # Change Log
+- 01/29 : Updated EventHub and ServiceBus to use name parameter for all resources
 - 01/28 : Renamed sites template and parameter to site
 - 01/28 : Renamed serverfarms template and parameter to serverfarm
 - 01/24 : Cleaned up the bastion-nsg.json utility template to remove all but SSH rules